+The base EOP and the supporting annexes are not developed and updated simultaneously.
 Annexes are developed and implemented through coordination of lead and supporting agencies.
-New annexes may be recommended for approval and adopted by the Custer Emergency Services Advisory Council (CES).
-Existing annexes or new annexes may be updated as often as needed to reflect lessons learned from training, exercises, and real world events.
+New annexes will be approved and adopted by the Custer Emergency Services Council (CES).
+Existing annexes may be updated as often as needed to reflect lessons learned from trainings, exercises and real world events.
 Updates will be distributed to each agency identified within the annex.
-The development, revision, and implementation of ESFs, Hazard Specific and Support Annexes are the responsibility of OEM to monitor, approve, and support the lead agency or agencies.